A Computational Theory and Semi-Supervised Algorithm for Clustering: Experimental Results

 The clustering result is shown in Figure \ref{fig:2d_gaussian_nassir_results} where the eight clusters are largely identified, some points around the clusters are deemed anomalous, and many isolated points and the small cluster labelled as anomalies.
 Note the difficulty of the task in that some clusters are close or overlapping, while others are located inside another.
 Hence, there are arguably misclassifications along bordering points.
 Figure \ref{fig:2d_gaussian_zoomed} also shows a close up view of one cluster to show the proposed methods ability to highlight fringe and far lying points as outliers with respect to the cluster's mass of points.
-Contrasting the results with that of $k$-means ($k=8$), we see in Figure \ref{fig:2d_gaussian_kmeans} that it unintuitvely partitions the points such that it does not reflect the desired groupings.
+Contrasting the results with that of $k$-means ($k=8$), we see in Figure \ref{fig:2d_gaussian_kmeans} that it unintuitvely partitions the points and does not reflect the desired groupings.
 Clusters originally labelled 3 and 6 are also grouped together and the small anomalous group of points is deemed to be a cluster. $k$-means also partitions all the data points resulting in anomalies being assigned to some cluster.
-The results obtained with DBSCAN ($mps=15, eps=1.17$) exhibit interesting characteristics.
+The results obtained with DBSCAN exhibit interesting characteristics.
 The algorithm successfully identifies and labels many isolated points as outliers, accurately capturing their anomalous nature.
-It also considers the small group of points to indeed be a cluster.
+It also considers the small group of points to be an anomalous cluster.
 However, it merges the majority of points into one large cluster, leading to a loss of granularity in the clustering results.
-It also does not report many of the points around the gaussian clusters as anomalies (as in Figure \ref{fig:2d_gaussian_zoomed}).
+It also does not report many of the points around the Gaussian clusters as anomalies (as in Figure \ref{fig:2d_gaussian_zoomed}).
 This behavior aligns with the algorithm's primary objective being to cluster data rather than detect anomalies.
+Constrained $k$-means and COP-KMeans also produce results similar to $k$-means, even though constraints are applied using the seed data; the result of applying COP-KMeans is shown in Figure \ref{fig:COPkmeans}.
+(We encourage readers to view results of other widely used clustering algorithms in the associated GitHub repository referenced on the first page).